dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 away deeper into north-east Iran.

 Remember that bit about preserving precious missiles?
 Engaging as cheaply as possible?
-Not here\!
+Not here!
 This engagement totally blew that plan away.
 There are only 17 AMRAAMs left in all of Kuwait, and most of those are on aircraft already.
 My F-16s are loaded Sidewinder heavy, and the F-15 pilots are trying to remember how to use Sparrows.
 Any further